YannickSchall/BuddyBuilder/README.md

 - rotational splits in addition to mapping splits to specific days for less strict users
 - a cheering avatar friend to congratulate you on your progress
 - a sharing function to share plans with friends
-- accounts: to provide access from different devices avoiding re-setup
+- accounts to provide access from different devices avoiding re-setup

 ## Authors and acknowledgment
 - Gina Kokoska